-Brandy Lidbeck: “I like suicide prevention.
+Brandy Lidbeck is a Program Coordinator at Survivors of Suicide Loss.
+“I like suicide prevention.
 I like videos.
 Sounds like the perfect match!”

 Brenda Scott is the Executive Director of NAMI Mt San Jacinto.
 She has been an advocate for NAMI since taking their Family to Family class that helped her to understand her mother’s schizophrenia.
 Brenda facilitates NAMI Ending the Silence presentations to High School students in her area to increase the students’ awareness of mental health, suicide prevention and to promote recovery.

 Brian Bishop has worked in video production for the past 10 years.
 He currently works with media and leads communication efforts for Fresno County Behavioral Health.

 Carly Memoli is the Program Director for Suicide Prevention Service of the Central Coast, working for 12+ years to coordinate local and regional suicide prevention, intervention, and postvention efforts for a wide range of populations across California’s Central Coast.

 Carole Cox has been a school counselor in Humboldt County schools for 39 years and is a long time advocate for increased access to mental health services for youth living in rural Northern California.

 Carri Coudek has been a Behavior Health Counselor for the last 12 years, working with youth that are at risk of self-harm or suicide, youth with anxiety or depression, and LGBTQ youth.
 “I love my job and would love to be a judge for this.”